How to Become a Psychologist

 - Three-year undergraduate psychology degree – To develop a solid foundation of knowledge and training, you must complete an undergraduate degree in psychology or a Graduate Diploma in Psychology before furthering your studies.

-- Fourth-year accredited psychology studies – Involving a combination of study and supervised practice, a fourth year of study is required if you wish to take advanced psychology training.
-Monash Online’s Graduate Diploma of Psychology Advanced includes a fourth year for students wishing to expand their knowledge of psychological practice.
+- Fourth-year accredited psychology studies – Involving a combination of study and supervised research, a fourth year of study is required if you wish to take advanced psychology training.
+Monash Online’s Graduate Diploma of Psychology Advanced includes a fourth year for students wishing to expand their knowledge of psychological theory, research and practice.

 - Internship pathway* or postgraduate study – This stage is necessary for you to qualify for general registration.
 It involves gaining provisional registration with the Psychology Board of Australia, completing a PsyBA-accredited two-year internship (supervised practice), and passing the National Psychology Exam.
 Graduates can only apply for general registration as a psychologist with the PsyBA once they have successfully completed these steps.